8manos/website/wp-content/plugins/contact-form-7/readme.txt

 == Changelog ==

-= 3.1.2 =

-* Auto-generate .htaccess file in the CAPTCHA’s temporary folder to hide answer files in it.
-* Make sure all fields given by form-tags are in the posted_data property.
-* Fix the RTL style sheet for admin pages.
-* Bug fixed: names of uploaded files don’t appear in mail body.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.08.
-* Translations for German, Hungarian, Slovene, and Lithuanian have been updated.

-= 3.1.1 =
+= 3.3 =

-* Introduce wpcf7_verify_nonce() and wpcf7_create_nonce() for front-end use.
-This fixes the wrong nonce issue on cached pages.
-* Preserve new line characters in form shortcode contents to bypass auto-p filter.
-* Use [\r\n\t ] instead of [\s] in regex to prevent issues of checkbox/radio options containing some UTF-8 characters are dropped.
-* Bug fixed: tag generator menu is incorrectly shown on WordPress 3.2.x.
+* New: Introduce a new special mail tag [_user_agent] for user agent information.
+* New: Make WordPress Comment Blacklist applicable for inputs through contact forms.
+* New: Introduce new form of mail tag [\_raw\_{field name}].
+This allows to output raw user input those have not been modified with pipes.
+* New: Make mail tags available in response messages.
+* New: Introduce new additional setting on_submit.
+It works like on_sent_ok and has one-line JavaScript code, but on_submit code is fired regardless of whether or not the mail has been sent successfully.
+* New: Introduce 5 new jQuery custom event triggers (invalid.wpcf7, spam.wpcf7, mailsent.wpcf7, mailfailed.wpcf7, submit.wpcf7).
+* Fix: Nonce used in a form have been changed to have no time limit.
+* Fix: Make every post meta’s key have underscore prefix.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 2.96.
+* The jQuery Form Plugin (jquery.form.js) has been updated to 3.15 and compressed with YUI compressor.
-* Translations for Latvian, Hebrew, German, and Japanese have been updated.

-= 3.1 =

-* Offer nonce verification for contact forms.
-* Add several options to retrieve logged-in user info as default value of field.
-* Introduce wpcf7_validate filter for validation independent from specific form tag type.
-* Search contact form by title when failed to find by ID.
-* Include all $_POST variables into $cf->posted_data and make them referable from mail.
-* Add watermark option to captchar (CAPTCHA-response) field.
-* Introduce wpcf7_ajax_loader() function and wpcf7_ajax_loader filter.
-* Introduce wpcf7_akismet_comment_check filter.
-* Introduce menu icons created by Takao Honda.
-* Translation for Azeri has been created.
+* The required WordPress version has been changed and now requires WordPress 3.3 or higher.
+If you use WordPress 3.2, you will need to upgrade WordPress.
-* Translations for Italian, Russian, Arabic, Danish, Persian, Romanian, and Portuguese have been updated.
+* Translations for Arabic and German have been updated.

 == Upgrade Notice ==

-The current version of Contact Form 7 requires WordPress 3.2 or higher.
+The current version of Contact Form 7 requires WordPress 3.3 or higher.
 If you use older version of WordPress, you need to upgrade WordPress first.